Iran and the US harden their positions over talks to end the nearly month-old war

 Eighteen people have died in Israel, while three Israeli soldiers have also been killed in Lebanon.
 At least 13 American troops have been killed.
 More than a dozen civilians in the occupied West Bank and Gulf Arab states have also died.

-Authorities said more than 1,100 people have died in Lebanon, where Israel has targeted the Iran-backed Hezbollah militant group, which has fired into Israel.
+Authorities said more than 1,100 people have died in Lebanon.
 In Iraq, where Iranian-supported militant groups have entered the conflict, 80 members of the security forces have been killed.

 This story has been updated to correct the death toll in Israel, and that a Trump envoy says there are strong signs Iran can be persuaded it has no option but a deal.